0xSero/partisia-docs/docs/smart-contracts/smart-conract-tools-overview.md

 This is a front end and a backend example of how to integrate you application with Partisia Blockchain, specifically it uses the [client](#client) and the [abi-client](#abi-client) to send transactions and read states of the contracts.

-Example client is created in the following languages:
+Example client is available in the following programming languages:

 - [Java](https://gitlab.com/secata/pbc/language/example-client)
 - [TypeScript](https://gitlab.com/secata/pbc/language/example-web-client)